yoyonel/chuck/chuck/osc/readme.txt

 How to use:
 Check the appTemplate.py example to see how to use it.
 You can place the osc folder next to your module or you can also copy it into the python site-packages folder (if you know where this lives in your system).
-Note that firewalls and routers tend to block nerwork ports for security.
-Make sure you use ports that are open for the OSC comunication.
+Note that firewalls and routers tend to block network ports for security.
+Make sure you use ports that are open for the OSC communication.

 Download page: